matthewbstokes-zz/freshbuntu/README.md

 ```

 Upon Completion
 =============
-Upon the scripts completion your id_rsa.pub key should be copied to your xclipboard.
+* Your id_rsa.pub key should be copied to your xclipboard.
 You should go into github and paste this into your ssh keys section.
+* Create a new database in postgres using `su - postgres`.
+More can be seen via the following link https://www.digitalocean.com/community/articles/how-to-install-and-use-postgresql-on-ubuntu-12-04
+* Consider disabling guest login as an extra means of security via appending `allow-guest=false` to `gksu gedit /etc/lightdm/lightdm.conf`
+* Create a new virtualenv using `mkvirtualenv myawesomeproject`